AnushaMahesh29/SKIN-LESION-CLASSIFICATION/README.md

 - scikit-learn
 - imbalanced-learn
 - OpenCV
-- TensorFlow/Keras (if using deep learning models)
+- TensorFlow/Keras

 ## Usage

-1. Clone the repository:
+1. Create the repository
 2. Install the dependencies
 3. Run the Jupyter Notebook skin_lesion_classification.ipynb to execute the code step by step.
 4. Follow the instructions provided in the notebook to load the dataset, preprocess the images, train machine learning models (e.g., K-Nearest Neighbors, Support Vector Machine, Random Forest), and evaluate their performance.

 ## Results

 The trained models are evaluated using accuracy score, confusion matrix, and classification report.
-The performance metrics provide insights into the effectiveness of each model in classifying skin lesions.'Support Vector Machine' gave highest accuracy of 91.5%.
+The performance metrics provide insights into the effectiveness of each model in classifying skin lesions.In ML models ,'Support Vector Machine' gave highest accuracy of 91.5%.
+In DL models 'Convolutional Neural Network' gave accuracy of 94%.

 ## Conclusion

-In this project, we explored different traditional machine learning models for skin lesion classification and evaluated their performance using the HAM10000 dataset.
-The results demonstrate the potential of machine learning in assisting dermatologists in diagnosing skin lesions.
+While traditional models showed promising results, the CNN model exceeded them by obtaining an amazing 94% accuracy.
+These findings highlight the potential of machine learning, particularly CNNs, to help dermatologists accurately diagnose skin lesions.